 There is considerable debate about the effectiveness of spine fusion surgery for degenerative disc disease.
-As many as 1-in-3 patients who undergo spine fusion do not report improvements in pain or functional status.
+As many as 1 in 3 patients who undergo spine fusion do not report improvements in pain or functional status.
 Additionally, there are currently no evidence-based selection criteria to help surgeons determine which patients will respond to spine fusion surgery and which will not benefit.

 CERTAIN is interested in better understanding which patients are more likely to benefit from spinal fusion surgery for degenerative disc disease.
-The Spine Fusion Study will partner with spine surgery clinics to invite patients to participate in research activities designed to identify the impact of spine fusion surgery on the outcomes that matter most to patients.
-As part of this study, patients will take surveys before and after their spine fusion surgery, and share elements of their medical records for review.
+The Spine Fusion study will partner with spine surgery clinics to invite patients to participate in research activities designed to identify the impact of spine fusion surgery on the outcomes that matter most to patients.
+As part of this study, patients will take surveys before and after their spine fusion surgery and share elements of their medical records for review.